Sociology and Criminology BA (Hons)

 Upon successful completion of this course you will be able to:

-- Demonstrate systematic knowledge and understanding of criminological and sociological thought and how this develops from empirical research and theorising.
+• demonstrate systematic knowledge and understanding of criminological and sociological thought and how this develops from empirical research and theorising.

-- Develop critical knowledge and awareness of the ethical, political, socio-economic, cultural and global contexts that frame criminological and sociological investigation.
+• develop critical knowledge and awareness of the ethical, political, socio-economic, cultural and global contexts that frame criminological and sociological investigation.

-- Reflect on your own perspectives and positionality in relation to the viewpoints expressed in the learning community of social science.
+• reflect on your own perspectives and positionality in relation to the viewpoints expressed in the learning community of social science.

-Our courses have been designed to provide practical work experience and to give you an opportunity to develop a range of skills and competencies that will help to make you attractive to potential employers2.
+Our courses have been designed to provide practical hands-on experience and to give you an opportunity to develop a range of skills and competencies that will help to make you attractive to potential employers2.

 We’re committed to preparing you for your future career and giving you a competitive edge in the graduate job market.
 The university's dedicated careers and employability support, Talent Team, provide a wide range of support services to help you plan and prepare for your career (subject to availability).